tischsoic/alvis-web-editor/README.md

 If you are using Ubuntu and you will ecounter authentication error during **server startup** (npm run server:server) check this topic: https://stackoverflow.com/questions/18664074/getting-error-peer-authentication-failed-for-user-postgres-when-trying-to-ge

-Also, remember to check host property in application's database config file.
+Also, remember to check host, username, password etc. properties in application's database config file.
 Database's config file for server application is ./src/server/db.ts

+**!!!
+Currently only developement config is being used from ./src/server/db.ts**

 ## Running the app